VictorRobellini/pfSense-Dashboard/README.md

 ### Plugins
 [Plugins](plugins)

+**Plugins get copied to your pfSense system**

 I put all my plugins in /usr/local/bin and set them to 555

 I also included a wrapper script for Unbound DNS.
 I'm not currently using it, but it's fully functional.